CodeForAfrica/GotToVote.cc/docs/gtv-reg-centers.md

 Follow the getting started guide [here](https://developers.google.com/fusiontables/docs/v2/getting_started) for more information.

+So that the data is accessible, make sure the [table access permissions](https://developers.google.com/fusiontables/docs/v2/using#authTbl) is not *Private*.

-Once done, edit the `js/main.js` file as follows:
+Once done, edit the `_config.yml` file as follows:

+    # GotToVote Config

+    country: "YOUR_COUNTRY_NAME"
+    election_year: "ELECTION_YEAR"

+    registration_end_date: "REGISTRATION_END_DATE"

+    api_key: "YOUR_GOOGLE_API_KEY"
+    table_id: "YOUR_FUSION_TABLE_ID"

+    google_analytics: 'YOUR_GOOGLE_ANALYTICS_TRACKER'

     ...
-    var api_key = "&key=YOUR_API_KEY";

-    county_sel.onchange = function () {
-      ...
-      } else {
-        ...
-        run_get_centres("YOUR_TABLE_ID");
-      }

-So that the data is accessible, make sure the [table access permissions](https://developers.google.com/fusiontables/docs/v2/using#authTbl) is not *Private*.

 #### 1.4.
 Deployment

 Now you're ready to rumble.
 If you would like to see the platform in action on your local machine, simply open the folder in terminal or command prompt and run `jekyll serve`.
 You should then be able to see your version of GotToVote!
-Registration Centres on http://localhost:4000/
+Registration Centres on [`http://localhost:4000/`](http://localhost:4000).

-To deploy using Github Pages, just commit and push your latest changes and the platform should be available at http://[YOUR_USERNAME].github.io/GotToVote.Ghana/
+To deploy using Github Pages, just commit and push your latest changes and the platform should be available at http://[YOUR_USERNAME].github.io/GotToVote-RCI/

 To use a custom URL e.g mycountry2015.org follow the steps [here](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).